Updated: Apr 30

 But, as with anything Kingdom-related, there are tempting impediments that threaten to thwart the mission of the hour.
 In the case of Queen Esther, in the book that bears her name, she was tempted greatly by her own internal fear and the undeniable reality of the earthly realm, each vying to overrule the operations of Heaven.

-With a resolved, heavenward mindset, she placed the moment and her life in Yahweh's hands, not knowing the outcome, yet fixed and firm in the critical hour set before her.
+With a resolved and heavenward mindset, she, not knowing the outcome, yet fixed and firm in the critical hour before her, placed the moment and her life in Yahweh's hands.

 And the rest is history.

 Has God ever led you to a defining moment or season?
 Brought you to your own for such a time as this time?
 Sometimes, such occasions can be monumental.
 And then other times seemingly minuscule and very day-to-day (though, not really in God's eyes).
 Regardless of the “bigness” or “smallness,” the temptation to focus on earthly realities is strong, and the fears and what-ifs can be paralyzing.
 I know.
 I get it.
 I’ve been there before and, frankly, have just recently been confronted by another such season.

 And I can tell you from personal experience, it always feels risky because it forces trust and stretches faith.